guardian/frontend/.github/ISSUE_TEMPLATE.md

 but we will always do our utmost to resolve your problem and update you on our progress.

-We also request that you email userhelp @theguardian.com with a link to your post, they will be most able to respond to your concerns.
+We also request that you email userhelp@theguardian.com with a link to your post, they will be most able to respond to your concerns.

 Finally, any issues which just relate to editorial or commerical decisions will